libreobjet/open-guide/GLOSSARY.md

 DIWO stands for Do It With Others, the somehow social approach to DIY.
 The idea here is to build things by sharing knowledge, usually in a space such as makerspace or fablab that encourages these practices.

 ### Maker
-A maker is usually a white male with a subscription to the Maker Magazine.
+A maker is usually a white male with a subscription to the Make Magazine.
 This person could also just be a regular attendee of a makerspace.

 ### Hacker
 >   1. A person who enjoys exploring the details of programmable systems and how to stretch their capabilities, as opposed to most http://www.collinsdictionary.com/dictionary/english/stealusers, who prefer to learn only the minimum necessary.
 RFC1392, the Internet Users' Glossary, usefully amplifies this as: A person who delights in having an    intimate understanding of the internal workings of a system, computers and computer networks in particular.
 [Source The Jargon File](http://www.catb.org/jargon/html/H/hacker.html)

 > 6. An expert or enthusiast of any kind.
 One might be an astronomy hacker, for example.
 [Source The Jargon File](http://www.catb.org/jargon/html/H/hacker.html)

 > 7. One who enjoys the intellectual challenge of creatively    overcoming or circumventing limitations.